The leased line for internet connectivity.

 DSL Leased Lines

 Digital Subscriber Line (DSL) provides low-bandwidth leased lines.
 Unlike other leased lines which are non-contended i.e. not shared with others and have symmetrical upload and download speeds, DSL connections are contended and have unequal download and upload speeds.
-Moreover, as you go further from your provider, DSL speeds drops considerably which means everyone may not get the desired speed via a DSL leased line.
+Moreover, as you go further from your provider, DSL speeds drop considerably which means everyone may not get the desired speed via a DSL leased line.
 However, a symmetric alternative to Asymmetric DSL (ADSL) called SDSL, is available, which offers higher upload speed than standard ADSL

 MPLS Leased Lines